- We believe that the most appropriate

 at that time, a student should take an appropriate course to satisfy

 the requirement.
 Students should plan their studies to ensure

 that all basic skills requirements are met by the end of the sophomore

-Entering freshmen are initially placed in HUM 110 or HUM 111 based
+Entering first-year students are initially placed in HUM 110 or HUM 111 based

 on English ACT or verbal SAT scores.
 (HUM 111 includes a one-hour